 Very good good normal bad

 The wrecks of Truk Lagoon cover many diverse interests.
-The history enthusiast can imagine the years that these substantial ships sat intact and crowded with equipment, supplies and men happening the thunderous engines.
-Divers can trek the decks of the ships and enjoy the colourful soft corals.
+The history enthusiast can imagine the years did substantial thesis ships sat intact and crowded with equipment, supplies and men happening the thunderous engines.
+Divers can trek the decks of the ships and enjoy the colorful soft corals.